 The teaching staff comprises the Headmaster and 11 teachers.
 There are 2 social workers assigned to the school.
-There is also a school cook, an assistant cook and a caretaker.
-The school provides an education for 136 orphans and vulnerable children and operates a School Feeding Programme to provide a breakfast and daily meal of maize and beans for the school children.
+There is also a school cook, an assistant cook and 2 caretakers/guards.
+The school currently provides an education for 174 orphans and vulnerable children and operates a School Feeding Programme to provide a breakfast and daily meal for the school children.

 Richard Wanjala Manya Headmaster

 Recognising the importance of the school and the School Feeding Programme to the local children, the group officially registered themselves in 2010 as a Community Based Organisation (CBO) under the name: